 It wasn’t hard to make a living as a freelance writer then.
 My apartment on St. Mark’s Place cost $100 a month, and I was able to pay my rent by selling unwanted review albums to St. Mark’s Records.
 I had a white Toyota Corolla, with out of state plates and no insurance.
 Every night I drove around town, hitting all the clubs.
 I got in and drank for free.
 The Mudd Club was my living room.
 Danceteria was my rec room.
 I was the Damon Runyan/Walter Winchell/Ed Sullivan of the new wave scene.

 Ed Sullivan was the benchmark.
-As Steve Dollar notes, another man was the Ed Sullivan of the underground:
+As Steve Dollar notes::

-O’Brien would end up fronting his whow on Manhattan Cable.
+O’Brien would end up fronting his show on Manhattan Cable.
 But before that he had to learn the ropes:

 One day in ’78 I ran into Coca Crystal, a woman I knew from High Times who hosted a public access cable show called “If I Can’t Dance You Can Keep Your Revolution” (after an Emma Goldman quote.)
 Coca’s show featured Yipees and bohemian characters, like Tuli Kupferberg of the Fugs.
 They smoked pot on air and talked about anarchy.
 Coca asked me to come on her show and I said sure.